Our Research

 Evidence for leveraging change in nature-based solution policy and investment.

-Research at the PiNC Lab explores the enablers and constraints of effective and equitable nature-based solution across all phases including design, planning, implementation, maintenance, monitoring and evaluation.
+Research at the PiNC Lab explores the enablers and constraints of effective and equitable nature-based solutions across all phases including design, planning, implementation, maintenance, monitoring and evaluation.
 All projects at the lab fall within the below research themes.
 Read our full list of publications here.

 Social impacts & equity